Resources

 Employees State Insurance Act, 1948:

 The Employees’ State Insurance Act, 1948 or popularly known as the ESI Act was notified by the Parliament and it was the first major legislation on the Social Security for workers post-independence of the country.
-The ESI Act 1948 provides medical cover and other essential benefits to workers and employees who are working in factories, business establishments and organisations such as hotels, road transport, cinemas, newspaper, educational or medical institutions, shops, wherein 10 or more persons are employed.
+The ESI Act 1948 provides medical cover and other essential benefits to workers and employees who are working in factories, business establishments and organisations such as hotels, road transport, cinemas, newspapers, educational or medical institutions, and shops wherein 10 or more persons are employed.

 The ESI scheme offers benefits to both the workers and their dependents in case of any unfortunate eventualities at work.
 Under the ESI Act, employees or workers employed at the above-mentioned categories earning wages up to Rs.
 21,000 per month are entitled for this social security scheme.
 The ESI Act aims at respecting human dignity during crises by protecting them from destitution, deprivation and social degradation.